This Sheet Pan Bruschetta Chicken with potatoes is a healthy weeknight dinner loaded with fresh mozzarella, juicy tomatoes and basil.

 Freezing this recipe

-As a whole, I would NOT recommend freezing this recipe.
-The bruschetta definitely won't freeze, and neither will the veggies.
-However, the cooked chicken on its own does freeze well so it's worth a shot to freeze a breast or two if you have too many leftovers.
-This recipe only serves 4 though, so this shouldn't be an issue.
-I would recommend enjoying fresh if you can, or cut the recipe in half if you don't think you can finish it.
+As a whole, I would NOT recommend freezing this recipe for bruschetta chicken.
+The bruschetta definitely won’t freeze well, and neither will the potatoes.
+However, the cooked chicken on its own does freeze well so it’s worth a shot to freeze a breast or two if you have too many leftovers.
+This recipe only serves 4 though, so this shouldn’t be an issue.
+I would recommend enjoying fresh if you can, or cut the recipe in half if you don’t think you can finish it.

 - Grab some glass meal prep bowls for your leftovers.